-With the nation approaching the 50th anniversary of the 1970 Public Land Law Review Commission report and with controversy continuing to embroil the federal public lands, this is an opportune time to examine the changes that have occurred during the past fifty years, the forces driving current controversies, and the opportunities to anticipate and resolve future conflicts.
+The Stegner Center’s 23rd Symposium will address “Public Lands in a Changing West.”
+With controversy continuing to embroil the federal public lands, and with our nation approaching the 50th anniversary of the 1970 Public Land Law Review Commission report, this is an opportune time to examine the changes that have occurred during the past fifty years, the forces driving current controversies, and the opportunities to anticipate and resolve future conflicts.

 The Wallace Stegner Lecture will be given by Professor John Leshy, University of California Hastings College of Law and former Department of the Interior Solicitor.
 The lecture is scheduled for March 14, 2018.

 10 hours Utah CLE (pending).
 Thursday 6.5 hours, Friday 3.5 hours.
 Click here for the Symposium brochure »

 $150 General Public, if received before March 1